Downtown Fishing in Grand Forks: So Close, So Easy, and So Fun!

 I’m originally from Minnesota, the land of 10,000 lakes.
 Like so many others from Minnesota, fishing was a favorite pastime of mine growing up.
 We were lucky to have a ton of lakes nearby to fish from, whether it was Leech Lake, Mille Lacs Lake, Woman Lake, or Lake Minnetonka—and that only names a small few!
 I had never fished in rivers before moving to Grand Forks, so I wasn’t sure if it would be the same as my time on the lakes.
 However, I was happy to find out that fishing in Grand Forks area rivers is absolutely off-the-hook!
 Here’s why:

-3 Reasons to Love Fishing in Grand Forks
+Fishing in Grand Forks with Bill.

-1. Convenient Locations: Cast a Line in the Heart of Grand Forks
+Convenient Locations: Cast a Line in the Heart of Grand Forks

 Downtown Grand Forks houses the Red River of the North, which flows North through East Grand Forks and along the border of Minnesota and North Dakota.
 I love how simple and easy access is to the river.
 Downtown, you can set up camp and fish almost anywhere along the Red.
 My favorite spot is the dock just north of DeMers Avenue and just off River Road.
 With the added perk of over 20 miles of blacktop bike/walking paths, our largest park, the Greenway, offers miles of river access along the shoreline as well as a number of boat drops.
 Anglers can gain boat access from both sides of the riverbank from four locations within town: